EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

   fBuyMultWeaponMod

 bNumberedDialogHotkeys
-Adds hot-keys 0-9 to select dialog options (recommended use with VUI+).
+Adds hot-keys 0-9 to select dialogue options (recommended use with VUI+).
 Options (Dialog Hotkeys):
-  bPrependDialogNumberHotkeys - display list numbers for topics in dialog bTabClicksLastTopic - add hotkey 'Tab' to choose the last option.
+  bPrependDialogNumberHotkeys - display list numbers for topics in dialogue bTabClicksLastTopic - add hotkey 'Tab' to choose the last option.

 bNoAutoContinueDialog
-Stops dialog with NPCs being skipped automatically.
+Stops dialogue with NPCs being skipped automatically.

 bDisableHitShader
 Disables the radial blur when damaged (optionally only when in god-mode).